 Triple conversion superheterodyne receiver

-For some advanced designs, especially those using microwave frequencies, there may be advantages in using three conversions.
-While these receivers are les common, they are still found on some occasions.
-Their design provides for high levels of close in or adjacent channel selectivity, while still achieving high levels of image rejection.
+Their RF design provides for high levels of close in or adjacent channel selectivity, while still achieving high levels of image rejection.
 For applications where both specifications are particularly important, this may only be achieved by using a number of conversion processes.
 In cases like these, triple conversion superheterodyne receivers may be needed, although costs are naturally high in view of the additional circuitry required.

-The double superheterodyne radio receiver is normally found where high levels of performance are required.
+The double superheterodyne radio receiver is normally found where high levels of performance are required - often for high performance monitoring and two way radio communications.
 The additional circuitry needed adds cost, and to minimise the occurrence of spurious signals within the receiver, the design must be undertaken with care.
 However, it is possible to achieve very high levels of performance with a double superheterodyne or where particularly needed a triple superheterodyne radio receiver.

 More Essential Radio Topics: